Rakib0061/Rakib0061/README.md

 I am Rakib.
 I'm currently majoring a Bachelor's degree in MANAGEMENT at "Dhaka College,Dhaka".
-One day I realize that I like to work activities that have to do with ideas and thinking.
+I like to work activities that have to do with ideas and thinking.
 I like to search facts which have realistic interests then I choose this coding society.
 And that's why you know me...😬

 Skills: HTML / CSS / JS / SCSS